-The primary factors contributing to customer support team burnout, and what you can do to alleviate these pressures to retain employees and promote positive workplace culture.
+Is your empathetic customer support team suffering from burnout?
+Here’s what you can do to alleviate the pressure, retain your employees, and promote a positive workplace culture.

 Research shows that customer support is psychologically taxing.
-People who provide a high level of emotional support to others can develop compassion fatigue.
-This can cause them to disengage, leading to anxiety and increased levels of fatigue, which significantly decreases their job performance.
+People who provide a high level of emotional support to others can develop empathy fatigue.
+This can cause them to disengage, leading to anxiety and increased levels of burnout, which significantly decreases their job performance.

-When customer support agents leave, it costs your company money and time to onboard the next employees.
-Having fewer hands on deck can detract from your other employees’ billable hours and create staggering losses for your entire agency.
+So when customer support agents leave, it costs your company money and time to onboard the next employees.
+Not only that, but having fewer hands on deck can detract from your support team’s overall efficiency, leading to longer wait times and more frustrated customers.

 Here’s how you can stop your customer support team members from burning out and prevent their churning before it happens.

-Your customer support team is the interface between your agency and your customers.
+Your customer support team is the interface between your company and your customers.

-They spend their days on customer calls, adjusting pricing plans, emailing customers about their websites, and responding to customer service tickets.
+They spend their days on customer calls, following up with other teams internally to get the right answers, and responding to tickets.

-When there are so many people to accommodate, it’s easy for your customer support team to feel that they’re spread too thin without ever really investing in one task or customer.
+When there are so many people to accommodate, it’s easy for your customer support team to feel that they’re spread too thin without ever really getting to invest in one task or customer.
 Add in competing priorities, and you fragment your customer support team’s attention, leaving them feeling like they never have the satisfaction of completing a job.

 While multitasking used to be a standard part of most job descriptions, research has discovered that it’s actually counterproductive to peak performance.
-A 2014 study in the Journal of Experimental Psychology found that 2-3 minute interruptions–even as simple as flipping between tabs or screens–doubled the number of errors participants made in an assigned task.
-The more people tried to do at once, the more they became distracted.
+A 2014 study in the Journal of Experimental Psychology found that 2-3 minute interruptions — even as simple as flipping between tabs or screens — doubled the number of errors participants made in an assigned task.
+The more people tried to do at once, the worse they performed (with compounded consequences the further along they went).

 Other studies have found that multitasking doesn’t just make you more prone to errors, it creates mental blocks that make you anxious.
 The result is that the energy you expend as you multitask can reduce productivity by 40%.